 That’s why you need to think BIG with your exercise selection… as in “big muscle groups.”
 In other words, whenever possible, try to select exercises that engage multiple large muscle groups.

 My all-time favorite exercise that fits this requirement?
 Burpees, hands down.
-Burpees workout the entire body and will challenge your boot campers but are not so complex.
-Which brings me to my next tip…
+Burpees work out the entire body and will challenge your boot campers but are not so complex.
+This brings me to my next tip…

 Ultimate Boot Camp Workout Exercise Tip #2: Complexity In Small Doses…